fab13n/jsonschema_cn/README.md

            | «boolean»              # any boolean.
            | «null»                 # the null value.
            | «number»               # any number.
+           | «forbidden»            # empty type (used mostly to disallow a property name).
            | object                 # structurally described object.
            | array                  # structurally described array.